thypon/eLauncher/README.md

 ## Download

-Alternatively, you can download the apk file directly from the releases tab and install it manually.
+You can download the apk file directly from the releases tab and install it manually.

 ## Contributing